-LOT LINE - The lines bounding a legal lot or parcel.
+LOT LINE - The lines bounding a legal Lot.

 LOT LINE, FRONT - The Lot Line dividing a lot from a Street.
 Where two or more intersecting Lot Lines divide the lot from two or more intersecting Streets, only the Lot Line facing the highest-priority street on the Street Hierarchy shall be considered a Front Lot Line.
 Where two or more Lot Lines divide the lot from two or more Streets, but the Lot Lines and Streets do not intersect, the lot may have multiple Front Lot Lines.